By Tram and Ferry to the Shrine

 While cleaning himself after his return, Izanagi gave birth to Ameterasu, the sun goddess, from his left eye; Tsukuyomi, the moon god, from his right eye, and Susano-o no Mikoto, the storm god, from his nose.
 Like Athena emerging from Zeus's head, multiplied times three.

 Amaterasu, also known as Amaterasu-ōmikami, is the goddess of the sun and the entire universe.
-And yes, the entire universe does include the sun — do not expect Shintō to be logical.
-Her great-grandson Jimmu became the first Emperor of Japan.
+And yes, the entire universe should include the sun — do not expect rigorous logic from Shintō.
+Her grandson's great-grandson Jimmu became the first Emperor of Japan.

 Her brother Susano-o no Mikoto had three daughters: Ichikishimahime no mikoto, Tagorihime no mikoto, and Tagitsuhime no mikoto, goddesses of seas and storms like their old man.